janschultecom/akvokolekta/README.md

 # Features

-* Stream deduplication
+* Deduplicate stream
-* Count distinct elements of a stream.
+* Count distinct elements

 # Installation
 akvokolekta will be published shortly on sonatype.
 In the meantime, you have to build & publish manually: